EmpowerPlastic/empowerchain/docs/validators/validator-setup.md

 The command should output either `true` to represent that the node is still syncing, or `false` to represent that the node has been fully synced to the network.

-Once the node is synced and the wallet is funds in it, the ndoe can be upgraded from a standard node to a validator node by submitting a `create-validator` transaction:
+Once the node is synced and the wallet has funds in it, the node can be upgraded from a standard node to a validator node by submitting a `create-validator` transaction:

 ```bash
 empowerd tx staking create-validator \